M0stW3nt3d/JAVASCRIPT-GlobalCounterWithGUI/README.md

 **Instructions**

 **1.**
-Install Python (Download) if you don’t have it.
+Install Python if you don’t have it.

 **2.**
 Install pynput in your terminal or command prompt: